 Not only that, but the iTunes for Windows interface seems to be confusing for even the savviest of PC users and has for a long time been outdated.
 It also has high synching time, compatibility issues with devices, and irregular backup functioning.

-If you don’t like using iTunes for whatever reason, there are several iTunes alternatives for Windows that are less resource-intensive, offer various options, tools, support for media file formats, and an easy-to-use experience compared to iTunes.
+If you don’t like using iTunes for whatever reason, there are several iTunes alternatives for Windows as mentioned above.
+They are less resource-intensive, offer various options, tools, support for media file formats, and offer an easy-to-use experience compared to iTunes.

 VLC media player is an open-source or free multimedia music player that’s known for its utilitarian interface.
 The player is easy to use, sports a minimalist design that fits in with Apple’s aesthetic, and supports a wide range of audio and video formats.